 Finally, don’t forget to click on the ‘Save changes’ button to store your settings.

-First, check the box next to the ‘Enable Post Expiration’ option.
-Then, choose the date and time when you want this post to expire.
+First, you’ll want to check the box next to the ‘Enable Post Expiration’ option.
+Then, simply choose the date and time for this post to expire.

-Under ‘How to Expire’ section, you can choose which action you want to perform when expiring a post.
-There are a number of options available.
+Under the ‘How to Expire’ section, you can choose which action you want to perform when a post expires.
+There are several options available.

-You can set a post to draft, change categories, add new categories, make a post sticky, or make a post unsticky, and more.
+You can set a post to draft, change categories, add new categories, make a post sticky or unsticky, and more.

-For the sake of this tutorial we have chosen the ‘Category: Replace’ option and set the replacement category to be ‘Archived Posts.’
+For this tutorial, we’ll choose the ‘Category: Replace’ option and set the replacement category to be ‘Archived Posts.’

 2. Expire Post Content or Partial Content with PublishPress Revisions